aramis-lab/clinica/docs/Pipelines/PET_Surface_Longitudinal.md

 where:

-- `BIDS_DIRECTORY` is the input folder containing the dataset in a [BIDS](../../BIDS) hierarchy.
-- `CAPS_DIRECTORY` acts both as an input folder (where the results of the `t1-freesurfer-longitudinal` pipeline are stored) and as the output folder containing the results in a [CAPS](../../CAPS/Introduction) hierarchy.
-- `ACQ_LABEL` is the label given to the PET acquisition, specifying the tracer used (`trc-<acq_label>`).
-- The reference region is used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
-It can be `cerebellumPons` or `cerebellumPons2 (used for amyloid tracers) or `pons` or `pons2` (used for FDG).
+--8<-- "snippets/cmd_inputs.md:bids_caps"
+--8<-- "snippets/cmd_inputs.md:acq"
+--8<-- "snippets/cmd_inputs.md:region"
 - `PVC_PSF_TSV` is the TSV file containing the `psf_x`, `psf_y` and `psf_z` of the PSF for each PET image.
 More explanation is given in [PET Introduction](../PET_Introduction) page.

-!!! info
+    ??? info "Clinica v0.3.8+"
         Since the release of Clinica v0.3.8, the handling of PSF information has changed.
-    In previous versions of Clinica, each BIDS-PET image had to contain a JSON file with the `EffectiveResolutionInPlane` and `EffectiveResolutionAxial` fields corresponding to the PSF in mm.
+In previous versions of Clinica, each BIDS-PET image had to contain a JSON file with the
-    `EffectiveResolutionInPlane` is replaced by both `psf_x` and `psf_y`, `EffectiveResolutionAxial` is replaced by `psf_z` and the `acq_label` column has been added.
+        `EffectiveResolutionInPlane` and `EffectiveResolutionAxial` fields corresponding to the PSF in mm. `EffectiveResolutionInPlane` is replaced by both `psf_x` and `psf_y`, `EffectiveResolutionAxial` is replaced by `psf_z` and the `acq_label` column has been added.
 Additionally, the SUVR reference region is now a compulsory argument: it will be easier for you to modify Clinica if you want to add a custom reference region ([PET Introduction](../PET_Introduction) page).
 Choose `cerebellumPons` for amyloid tracers or `pons` for FDG to have the previous behavior.

-Pipeline options:

-- `-np`: This parameter specifies the number of threads to run in parallel.
-We recommend using `your_number_of_cpu - 1`.
-Please note that PETPVC is extremely demanding in terms of resources and may cause the pipeline to crash if many subjects happen to be partial volume corrected at the same time (Error : `Failed to allocate memory for image`).
-To mitigate this issue, you can do the following:

-    **1)** Use a working directory when you launch Clinica.

-    **2)** If the pipeline crashed, just launch again the command (while giving the same working directory).
-    The whole processing will continue where it left (you can reduce the number of threads to run in parallel the second time).

-!!! note
-    The arguments common to all Clinica pipelines are described in [Interacting with Clinica](../../InteractingWithClinica).
+??? info "Optional parameters common to all pipelines"
+    --8<-- "snippets/pipelines_options.md:all"

+--8<-- "snippets/known_issues.md:petpvc"

 !!! tip
     Do not hesitate to type `clinica run pet-surface-longitudinal --help` to see the full list of parameters.

-!!! failure "Known error on macOS"
-    If you are running `pet-surface-longitudinal` on macOS, we noticed that if the path to the CAPS is too long, the pipeline fails when the `gtmseg` command from FreeSurfer is executed.
-    This generates crash files with `gtmseg` in the filename, for instance:

-    ```console
-    $ nipypecli crash crash-20210404-115414-sheldon.cooper-gtmseg-278e3a57-294f-4121-8a46-9975801f24aa.pklz
-    [...]
-    Abort
-    ERROR: mri_gtmseg --s sub-ADNI011S4105_ses-M000 --usf 2 --o gtmseg.mgz --apas apas+head.mgz --no-subseg-wm --no-keep-cc --no-keep-hypo
-    gtmseg exited with errors
-    Standard error:
-    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M000/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M000/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53505/tmp.mgh' (type = MGH )                       [ ok ]
-    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M000/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M00/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53727/tmp.mgh' (type = MGH )                       [ ok ]
-    Saving result to '<caps>/subjects/sub-ADNI011S4105/ses-M000/t1/freesurfer_cross_sectional/sub-ADNI011S4105_ses-M000/tmp/tmpdir.xcerebralseg.50819/tmpdir.fscalc.53946/tmp.mgh' (type = MGH )                       [ ok ]
-    Return code: 1
-    ```

-    This is under investigation (see [Issue #119](https://github.com/aramis-lab/clinica/issues/119) for details) and will be solved as soon as possible.
+--8<-- "snippets/known_issues.md:gtmseg"

 !!! warning "Case where several longitudinal IDs are present"
     If a subject has more than two longitudinal IDs (e.g. `long-M000M018` and `long-M000M018M036`),